LanceAntor/DLab/README.md

 # DLab

+⚠️ **IMPORTANT LEGAL NOTICE**
+This software is provided for **educational and research purposes only**.
+Users are solely responsible for:
+- Complying with YouTube's Terms of Service
+- Respecting copyright laws in their jurisdiction
+- Obtaining proper permissions before downloading any content
+- Using this tool only with content they own or have explicit permission to download

+**The developers do not condone or encourage copyright infringement.**

-DLab is a comprehensive full-stack YouTube downloader application featuring a modern React frontend and robust Node.js backend.
-Built for seamless video downloading with an intuitive user interface and powerful server-side processing capabilities.
+DLab is a comprehensive full-stack application demonstrating modern web development techniques with React frontend and Node.js backend.

 ## Visual Demo